 One of the primary concerns about rebounding — and for good reason — is whether or not it’s safe for seniors.
 They may have concerns about maintaining balance or causing injury to joints.
 The good news is, rebounding is a very safe and low-impact exercise.
 Even compared to walking where your feet and hitting the hard pavement, the flexible mat and coiled springs that make up a rebounder provide the ultimate in shock absorption.

-If balance is a concern, that’s understandable, and that’s why at Leaps and Rebounds we offer the option to order additional safety accessories such as a stability bar and no-slip grip socks.
+If balance is a concern, that’s understandable, and that’s why at Leaps and Rebounds we offer the option to order additional safety accessories such as a stability bar and no-slip grip socks as well as one of the best workouts for Seniors.
 The stability bar is perfect for those who need a little reassurance and the soft, cushy foam handles are easy to grip.
 Even if you have the stability bar, the no-grip socks provide additional safety.
 Plus, they’re warm and cozy and perfect for just wearing around the house!

 If you’ve never tried rebounding, you might be skeptical about its effectiveness as a health-promoting exercise.
 The fact is, few other exercises provide more combined benefits than rebounding.
 Here’s an overview of just a few of them.